lukejohnston12/pw-stormbridge-splashpads/README.md

 ## Notes

 - Classification uses data tags in the response from Overpass.
 If there were no tags, the script defaults to "municipal_park".
-These should be validated in Clay with AI or manually to validate.
+These should be validated in Clay with AI or manually.

 ## Authors